-Using a new API is like learning a new language.
+Using a new API is similar to learning a new language.
 It’s hard to pick up the skill without formal resources.
-Sure, you can muddle your way through after some experimentation, but you’ll learn a lot faster by hitting the books.
+Of course, you can muddle your way through after some experimentation, but you’ll learn a lot faster by hitting the books.

 3. What data formats does the API use?

-If not, you may want to look elsewhere.
+If not, you may want to keep looking.
 Otherwise, you may end up spending more time than desired interpreting results and parsing code.

-4. Do the naming conventions make sense to you?
+4. Do the naming conventions make sense to me?

-Each API will use a different naming convention to describe and interact with different parts of the system.
+It is important to note that each API uses a different naming convention to describe and interact with discrete parts of the system.